scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 vectorization directives into the generated code.
 Due to the improved memory bandwidth utilization the performance increased to between 52% and 74% of the achievable peak.
-It is also worth noting that more aggressive optimisation in the "speculative" DLE mode (directives for non-temporal stores and row-wise data alignment through additional padding) did not yield any consistent improvements due to the low OI inherent to the acoustic formulation of the wave equation and the
+It is also worth noting that more aggressive optimization in the "speculative" DLE mode (directives for non-temporal stores and row-wise data alignment through additional padding) did not yield any consistent improvements due to the low OI inherent to the acoustic formulation of the wave equation and the